yoskovia/python_uat/readme.md

     - Bitcoin logger
   - Online resources (see `Reference`)
   - Not an expert and not a software developer
-    - Not a nitpicker (see online community)
 </details>

 <details>
   <summary>Demo</summary>

 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yoskovia/python_uat/HEAD)
-- Project IRL
 </details>

 <details>